Xerces blue: Reestablishment efforts

-Efforts are on to reestablish related butterflies in the Xerces blue's former habitat.
+Efforts are ongoing to reestablish related butterflies in the Xerces blue's former habitat.
 The Palos Verdes blue (Glaucopsyche lygdamus palosverdesensis), which is considered a Los Angeles cousin of the Xerces, is being reared in labs.
-A new Xerces-like subspecies of the silvery blue (Glaucopsyche lygdamus), which the Xerces blue was thought to be a subspecies of has been discovered as well, and is being analyzed as a potential way to revive the Xerces blue.
+A new Xerces-like subspecies of the silvery blue (Glaucopsyche lygdamus), which the Xerces blue was thought to be a subspecies of has been discovered as well, and has been analyzed as a potential way to revive the Xerces blue.
+Successful reintroduction efforts of the silvery blue occurred in 2024 in a collaboration between the Presidio Land Trust, National Park Service, and California Academy of Sciences, among other groups.
+In 2025, silvery blue offspring were documented in the Lobos Creek Valley Dunes, implying successful reproduction within the Presidio.
+Releases of silvery blues have continued in 2025.